16 Shows and Movies to Watch This Weekend, Recommended by Our Editors

 With all the streaming services out there and everyone hyping up the latest releases, it's like info overload.
 And just because something's trending or on lists like Netflix’s most-viewed titles doesn't mean it's always worth a view.
 So, how do you sift through it all?

 Don't worry, I've got your back!
-I've scoured through the chaos to find the shows and movies that are totally worth your time this week.
-Whether you're into binge-worthy series, tween shows, or killer films, these picks will definitely keep you entertained.
-Say goodbye to the scroll fatigue of the past with these selections on Netflix (Bad Influence), Apple TV+ (Murderbot) and more.
+I've scoured through the chaos to find the shows and movies that are worth your time this week.
+Whether you're into binge-worthy series, tween shows or killer films, these picks will definitely keep you entertained.
+Say goodbye to the scroll fatigue of the past with these selections on Netflix (In the Mud), Apple TV+ (Platonic) and more.

-From Friendship to Last Bullet, here’s what to watch this weekend.
+From Honest Renovations to Butterfly, here’s what to watch this weekend.

 • Rating: R